Text/HTML

 Authority

-To implement the program, partnerships have been formed among the Corps, U.S. Fish and Wildlife Service, U.S. Geological Survey and the states of Minnesota, Iowa, Wisconsin, Missouri, and Illinois.
+To implement the UMRR program, partnerships have been formed with the U.S. Fish and Wildlife Service, U.S. Geological Survey and the states of Minnesota, Iowa, Wisconsin, Missouri and Illinois.

 Funding

-The authorized program funding is $55 million annually to include three Corps districts on the Upper Mississippi River.
-The fiscal year 2023 appropriation is $55 million.
+The authorized program funding is $100 million annually for the three U.S. Army Corps of Engineers districts along the Upper Mississippi River.